hannesdejager/BambooInvoice/README.md

 ## Running the web container

 The Dockerfile packaged with this project contains an `ONBUILD` instruction that requires 3 bamboo configuration files.
-So start with your own Dockerfile based of the contained one:
+So start with your own Dockerfile based off the one in this repo:

 ```
-  1 FROM hdejager/bambooinvoice
+  1 FROM hdejager/bamboo-invoice
   2 MAINTAINER Hannes de Jager <hannes.de.jager@gmail.com>
   3
   4 COPY php.ini-development /usr/local/etc/php/php.ini